 The 2010-11 business plan for Careers England saw this Working Group transformed into a fully constituted Task Group, led by Sue Gale and chaired by Paul Chubb.
 This Workforce Task Group enabled Sue Gale in her representative role for CE to have a wider base of knowledge and experiences within CE to draw upon - and the Task Group became an effective means of seeking to assist the work of the Careers Profession Alliance in 2011-12 by gathering evidence and views to feed through to policy makers on the future of qualifications and CPD activity and potential frameworks for the future.
-When LLUK lost its SSC contract in 2010 the work on career guidance across the UK transferred temporarily to LSIS, which continued with the Constituency Panel and important work on 'national occupational standards' et al. Careers England remained involved closely with LSIS in this work, and in 2011-12 concentrated its efforts on CPA related matters, especially the proposed establishment of a national register of career development professional qualifications and CPD frameworks for careers professional (from the CE perspective principally as employers) and closer links with the CDI on these matters remain the Task Group's top priority.
+When LLUK lost its SSC contract in 2010 the work on career guidance across the UK transferred temporarily to LSIS, which continued with the Constituency Panel and important work on 'national occupational standards' et al. Careers England remained involved closely with LSIS in this work, and in 2011-12 concentrated its efforts on CPA related matters, especially the establishment of a national register of career development professionals qualified to QCF Level 6.
+During the past year, and in 2013-14, the Workforce Task Group remained focussed upon the professional qualifications and CPD frameworks for careers professionals (from the CE perspective principally as employers) and closer links with the CDI on these matters remain the Task Group's top priority.

-The Board of Careers England is committed to the continuation during the 2013-14 business plan year of these four Task Groups, since their involvement of significant numbers of representatives from Members is acknowledged as being an undoubted major strength in the association's growing portfolio of activity.
+The Board of Careers England is committed to the continuation during the 2014-15 business plan year of these four Task Groups, including increasing their frequency of meeting where possible, since their involvement of significant numbers of representatives from Members is acknowledged as being an undoubted major strength in the association's growing portfolio of activity.